 All of these questions will determine the path of the case.
-If the cause of medical malpractice is determined or discovered within the two year time limit, the case may be filed more easily.
+If the cause of medical malpractice is determined or discovered within the two-year time limit, the case may be filed more easily.
 It will be a more standard case anyway.
-Medical malpractice cases get a little trickier if the cause was not determined or discovered until after the two year limit.
+Medical malpractice cases get a little trickier if the cause is not determined or discovered until after the two-year limit.
 This takes us to what is called the discovery rule.

-The discovery rule is a rule set in place for cases in which mistreatment, improper care, unresolved care and overall medical malpractice is not discovered within the time limit set in place as stated in a specific state’s statute of limitations.
+The discovery rule is a rule set in place for cases in which mistreatment, improper care, unresolved care, and overall medical malpractice are not discovered within the time limit set in place as stated in a specific state’s statute of limitations.
 In short, the discovery rule allows for some wiggle room.
 In New Mexico, the discovery rule is applied quite literally.
-In the state of New Mexico, the three year clock to file a medical malpractice case is extended via the discovery rule to begin upon the date of discovery.
-In other words, the three year time clock will start at the date of discovery rather than the date of occurence.
+In the state of New Mexico, the three-year clock to file a medical malpractice case is extended via the discovery rule to begin upon the date of discovery.
+In other words, the three-year time clock will start at the date of discovery rather than the date of occurrence.

 There are some exceptions and loopholes to the discovery rule, though.
 It is best to seek an attorney’s advice upon involvement in a medical malpractice case, however knowing the law and knowing your rights are important.
 Most major ‘Qualified Healthcare Providers’ cover themselves in the sense that you sign off on any rights to even file a medical malpractice case, even if a valid one arises.
 Generally, ‘Qualified Healthcare Providers’ are protected from being held liable or responsible for any mistreatment.